On the shape of possible counterexamples to the Jacobian Conjecture: Introduction

 The approach followed in~\cite{H} is more promising, since every possible $B$ ruled out actually eliminates a whole infinite family of possible counterexamples and cannot be achieved by computer power.
 The possible counterexample at $B=16$ is still within reach, and in Section 8 we give a very detailed description of its shape, after reducing the degrees, following essentially the same strategy of Moh in~\cite{M}, who does it in the particular case $m=3$, $n=4$.
 This shows the advantage of the present method compared to~\cite{H}, where the author says ``we have no nice way to handle these cases", referring to the exceptional cases found by Moh.

-Using the classification of regular corners we can produce the algebraic data corresponding to a resolution at infinity, and these data is strongly related to the shape of a possible counterexample.
+Using the classification of regular corners we can produce the algebraic data corresponding to a resolution at infinity, and these data are strongly related to the shape of a possible counterexample.
 It would be interesting to describe thoroughly the relation between the algebraic and topological methods used in the different approaches mentioned above.

-The results in the first six sections of this paper are analogous to the established for the one dimensional Dixmier conjecture in~\cite{G-G-V1}.
-The first section is just a remainder of definitions and properties from~\cite{G-G-V1}.
-In Section 2 we give an improved version of the analogous results in that paper, the main difference being the proof of the existence of $G_0$ in Theorem~\ref{central} and Proposition~\ref{pavadass}(5).
+The results in the first six sections of this paper are analogous to those established for the one dimensional Dixmier conjecture in~\cite{G-G-V1}.
+The first section is just a reminder of definitions and properties from~\cite{G-G-V1}.
+In Section~2 we give an improved version of the analogous results in that paper, the main difference being the proof of the existence of $G_0$ in Theorem~\ref{central} and Proposition~\ref{pavadass}(5).
 In section~3 we recall some of the results of~\cite{G-G-V1} about the order of directions.
-In section~4 we introduce the concept of a minimal pair in Definition~\ref{Smp} and prove that a minimal pair can be assumed to have a trapezoidal shape.
+At the beginning of Section~4 we introduce the concept of a minimal pair and prove that a minimal pair can be assumed to have a trapezoidal shape.

 The results corresponding to Proposition~5.3 of~\cite{G-G-V1} now are distributed along various propositions that classify regular corners in section~5.
 In section~6 we obtain the fact that $B\ge 16$, in the same way as the corresponding result in~\cite{G-G-V1}.
 The rest of the results in this paper are new.